Search

 What is Probate?

-lady justice statue, law books, florida probate attorneysWhen it comes to Florida Probate and Inheritance process, a will is one of the most misunderstood documents.
+When it comes to Florida Probate and Inheritance process, a will is one of the most misunderstood documents.
 Most assume that a will is a means to avoid probate; however, typically, probate is still required to transfer assets to their heirs.

 Probate is the court-supervised process of administering a person’s estate after their death.
 This includes the distribution of the decedent’s assets to their heirs and beneficiaries and settling any debts.
-If a will exists, probate will include validating or “proving and accepting” the will and executing the will in accordance with the terms therein.
+If a will exists, probate will include validating or “proving and accepting” the will and executing the will in accordance with the terms there in.

 In accordance with Florida Statute 733.101, probate is required to be initiated in the state and county in which the decedent was domiciled, if a Florida resident, or in the county where the decedent owned property, if they were not a Florida resident.